How to Pick up your Pace in Pilates

 1) Master the Fundamentals

 The Pilates System is the Reformer and Mat, (for more info read blog post: What is the Pilates System?).
-The beginning and an ending sequences are always the same, and a bunch of stuff in the middle that will change depending on your skill level and goals for the workout.
-The beginning and the ending are the Fundamentals, a learnable series of about 16 movement threads.
+The beginning and ending sequences are always the same, and a bunch of stuff in the middle that will change depending on your skill level and goals for the workout.
+The beginning and the ending are the Fundamentals, a learnable series of about 10 movement threads.
 For most people it takes at least 10-20 lessons before you will remember all this material and can do it well.
-This is why it is important to come try to come 4x weekly.
-If you can only make it 2x weekly plan to learn the Mat faster so you can practice at home.
+This is why it is important to try to get to do the workout at least 4x weekly.
+If you can only make it to classes 2x weekly, plan to learn the Mat faster so you can practice at home.

 2) Personal Training in Privates